Friedel-Crafts alkylation

 Electrophilic substitution-alkylation of benzene rings

-The Friedel-Crafts alkylation reaction is used to add alkyl groups such as methyl (-CH3) and ethyl groups (-C2H5) on to aromatic ring.
-During a Friedel-Crafts reaction the alkyl group substitutes for one of the hydrogen atoms on the aromatic ring.
+The Friedel-Crafts alkylation reaction is used to add alkyl groups such as methyl (-CH3) and ethyl groups (-C2H5) on to an aromatic ring.
+During a Friedel-Crafts reaction the alkyl group replaces or substitutes for one of the hydrogen atoms on the aromatic ring.
 The type of mechanism as you might expect from an aromatic ring is electrophilic substitution.
-The alkylation reaction can be easily thought of as occurring in three separate steps:
+The Friedel-Crafts alkylation reaction is just another example of an electrophilic substitution reaction and can be thought of as occurring in three separate steps:

 Reaction of the Lewis acid with the halogenalkane

-We could imagine that styrene (phenylethene) could simply be made by the addition of chloroethene to benzene via a Friedel-Crafts alkylation reaction as shown below, however Friedel-Crafts alkylation reactions involving the addition of a vinylic group (contains a C=C ) fail, they simply don't work, it is also worth mentioning perhaps that Friedel-Crafts reactions also fail with aryl halides, that is halides joined to an aromatic ring, this is outlined below:
+The reaction above gave one possible way in which to make ethylbenzene which was then dehydrogenated to form styrene or phenylethene.
+We could however imagine that styrene (phenylethene) could simply be made by the addition of chloroethene to benzene via a Friedel-Crafts alkylation reaction as shown below, however Friedel-Crafts alkylation reactions involving the addition of a vinylic group (that is a molecule which contains a C=C ) fail, they simply don't work.

 limitations of the Friedel-Crafts reactions- reactions involving vinylic and aryl halides both fail and will not undergo Friedel crafts reactions.

-Polyalkylation: The product of this reaction, alkyl substituted aromatic rings are more susceptible to electrophilic attack than the starting material.
-This is simply because the alkyl group attached to the aromatic ring is an activating group, this makes the alkyl substituted aromatic ring much more willing to undergo further electrophilic substitution leads to polyalkylation products as shown below:
+The product of a Friedel-Crafts reaction; an alkyl substituted aromatic ring or an arene is more susceptible to electrophilic attack than the starting material.
+This is simply because the alkyl group attached to the aromatic ring is an activating group.
+The alkyl group will push electrons into the aromatic ring, this makes the alkyl substituted aromatic ring much more willing to undergo further electrophilic substitution reactions which leads to polyalkylation products as shown below:

 polyalkylation of aromatic rings is a problem with Friedel-Crafts alkylation reactions.